I’m standing in the bakery section when I hear this guy humming the very same thing we’d been trying to figure out.

 The Daughter has almost exactly the same symptoms.

 All I know is that I was miserable, despite getting injections every four weeks for several months.
-Now I’m on Fluticasone (nose spray), Advair (an inhaler) and am taking Zyrtec tablet (actually the OTC equivalent); the latter makes me tired, so I take it only at night.
+Now I’m on Fluticasone (nose spray), Advair (an inhaler), and am taking Zyrtec tablet (actually the OTC equivalent); the latter makes me tired, so I take it only at night.
 I’ve been sleeping sitting up for most of last week and a half.
-Continue reading “Bring back the bad weather!”
+Oh, yeah, The Daughter has almost exactly the same symptoms.

 This swing version of the Lizst rhapsody was a major influence on several aspiring arrangers, including Billy Strayhorn and Billy May.